Holden Commodore (VF): Series II update

 In September 2015, Holden introduced the MY16, Series II (VF II) upgrade to the Commodore.
 The biggest change is the addition of the larger, more powerful 6.2-litre 304 kW and 570 Nm, LS3 V8 engine across all current V8 models of the Commodore, Calais, Caprice and Ute.
 A Bimodal exhaust was fitted standard to the SS, SS V and Redline models and was optional on Calais V when the LS3 V8 was fitted.
 All wagon models got new LED taillights.
 As well as this, the front bumper and running lights were restyled, the gear ratios on the SS V Redline were altered, and the Redline's suspension tune was adjusted.
 For 2017 the SSV pack and Calais wagon were dropped from the range.
 SV6 models got HUD/GPS plus wheels previously used on "Black Edition".
-SS gained HUD/GPS and 19 inch Wheels.
+SS gained HUD/GPS and 19-inch wheels.
 Redline and Calais V models gained chrome V Series door sill plates.
 Calais V also gained auto tinting rear view mirror and Calais lettering on the flanks of the car.
+The VF II Ute was unveiled in October at the Deniliquin Ute Muster.